 My coworkers are like the Von Trapp family.
 The front page of the company’s website should be them dressed in calico-printed curtains, holding hands and frolicking together in the Swiss Alps.
 In this photo they will be belting out “Do – a Deer” in a state of rapture due to their unfettered love for each other.
 And then there will be me attempting the “frolick” – which will be more like an awkward half-gallop, wearing normal clothes, and looking uncomfortable.

 I know, I should probably just go hang with the Von Trapps – they would be a good influence on me.
 But I can’t help finding inter-office love to be a little nauseating.
-I prefer to designate my Friday nights to excessive drinking, poor judgement, and the kind of thing that will still have me smiling to myself when I’m old and on my deathbed.
+I prefer to designate my Friday nights to tequila shots, poor judgement, and the kind of thing that will still have me smiling to myself when I’m old and on my deathbed.

 The Monday after a work party, I guiltily crawl back to work attempting to recall where I had claimed to be over the weekend.
 When I step off the elevator on the 10th floor, I am met with a slew of coworkers whose faces turn sorrowful when they spot me.